David Novarro

-He was voted "Best Newscaster" in a Chicago Kiss FM radio poll.
 Novarro and his co-anchor Tamron Hall hosted the morning broadcast for seven years beginning in 2000.
 David Novarro was recruited to Fox Chicago from WABC-TV in New York where he was the morning weekend anchor and general assignment reporter.

 The documentary Cropsey is based on a real life serial killer which was the subject of exclusive reports Novarro first broke on Eyewitness News.

 He graduated from New York University.
-His producer credits include the Morning Show with Regis Philbin at WABC-TV, Two on the Town with Leeza Gibbons and Rob Weller, and a music video show, Hot Tracks.
-He is of Puerto Rican descent.
+His producer credits include the Morning Show with Regis Philbin at WABC-TV, Two on the Town with Leeza Gibbons and Rob Weller, and a music video show, Hot.